mikesndrs/torax/docs/configuration.rst

 The mapping function :todo:`add the actual link to the function` |core_profiles_from_imas| returns a dictionary with the data from core_profiles to load into the config.
 The IDS needs to be provided on the fly as it can be done for the geometry.
 The IDS object can be loaded from an IMAS netCDF file using the `IMAS-Python library <https://imas-python.readthedocs.io/en/latest/netcdf.html>`_ .

-It is then possible to start a simulation using the IMAS profiles by loading a pre-existing config and then update it with this dictionary using the function :todo:`same: add the link to the help function` |update_dict|.
+It is then possible to start a simulation by loading a pre-existing config and then update it with the dictionary containing the IMAS profiles using the function :todo:`same: add the link to the help function` |update_dict|.